 - Other incidental expenses (such as: laundry and souvenirs)

 Some financial assistance towards the program fee may be available from BOSP for students with demonstrated financial need as determined by the Financial Aid Office.
 Students will be notified by BOSP regarding their eligibility for a fee waiver after they get accepted or waitlisted for a specific program.
-Based on eligibility, some students may qualify for a one-time travel grant to use towards the cost of flights.
+Based on eligibility, some students may qualify for a seminar travel grant to use towards the cost of travel.
 Eligibility will be determined by the Financial Aid Office.
+Students may only receive one seminar travel grant during their time at Stanford.
 Students have until the withdrawal deadline (March 15, 2019) to withdraw without a financial penalty.
 Please contact the Financial Aid Office directly if you wish to discuss the possibility of taking out student loans to cover program costs.

 Expectations and Preparation